 For the season, we found a record 311 coins.
 We also raised our ongoing total of NT ritual stoneware fragments to an impressive 80.

 So what did we learn at Khirbet el-Maqatir from our 2014 excavation season?
 First, there was no great new discovery of structures from the Bronze Age city that Joshua defeated and destroyed.
 In my area, we did uncover a few more stones of the outer face of the northern city wall.
-Wall lines found at the bottom of Dr. Wood's square are in line to have been built with that Bronze Age city, but the date of their construction is yet unknown.
+Wall lines found at the bottom of Dr. Wood's square are in line to have been built with the Bronze Age city, but the date of their construction is yet unknown.

-Of course, there was lots of Late Bronze Age pottery - including numerous pieces which had also been burned in a fire.
-We call that 'refired' pottery - fired the first time in a kiln and later fired again in the destruction of the city.
+Of course, there was lots of Late Bronze Age pottery, including numerous pieces which had also been burned in a fire.
+We call that "refired" pottery—fired the first time in a kiln and later fired again in the destruction of the city.

-Also there was our second scarab.
+Also, there was our second scarab.
 It again demonstrates activity at Bronze Age Ai before Joshua destroyed the city.

 Second, while the Bible doesn't discuss an Israelite settlement at Ai during the period of the Judges, the archaeological evidence suggests a community was located there.
-With the Biblical date for the destruction of Ai at about 1400 BC, there is no evidence of Israelites there for the next 200 years.
-But around 1200 BC, and lasting for at least the next 100 years, we do have typical Israelite pottery at the site and a few structures (including the stone-built silos in my square).
+With the biblical date for the destruction of Ai at about 1400 BC, there is no evidence of Israelites there for the next 200 years.
+But around 1200 BC, and lasting for at least the next 100 years, we do have typical Israelite pottery at the site, and a few structures (including the stone-built silos in my square).